ghjoaorodrigues/42/README.md

 ---

+## More Information

-💬 Want to know more about a specific project?
+Want to know more about a specific project?
 Open the corresponding repo — each one includes its own detailed `README.md`.

 ---